-- d) In addition to the annual meeting of the Council, at least three other ordinary meetings shall be held in each year on such dates and times as the Council decides. - e) The first business conducted at the annual meeting of the Council Shall be the election of the Chairman and Vice-Chairman (if there is one) of the Council. - f) The Chairman of the Council, unless he has resigned or becomes disqualified, shall continue in office and preside at the annual meeting until his successor is elected at the next annual meeting of the Council. - g) The Vice-Chairman of the Council, if there is one, unless he resigns or becomes disqualified, shall hold office until immediately after the election of the Chairman of the Council at the next annual meeting of the Council. - h) In an election year, if the current Chairman of the Council has not been re-elected as a member of the Council, he shall preside at the annual meeting until a successor Chairman of the Council has been elected.
-The current Chairman of the Council shall not have an original vote in respect of the election of the new Chairman of the Council but shall give a casting vote in the case of an equality of votes. - i) In an election year, if the current Chairman of the Council has been re- elected as a member of the Council, he shall preside at the annual meeting until a new Chairman of the Council has been elected.
-He may exercise an original vote in respect of the election of the new Chairman of the Council and shall give a casting vote in the case of an equality of votes. - j) Following the election of the Chairman of the Council and Vice-Chairman (if there is one) of the Council at the annual meeting, the business shall include: - In an election year, delivery by the Chairman of the Council and councillors of their acceptance of office forms unless the Council resolves for this to be done at a later date.
-In a year which is not an election year, delivery by the Chairman of the Council of his acceptance of office form unless the Council resolves for this to be done at a later date; - ii) Confirmation of the accuracy of the minutes of the last meeting of the Council; - iii) Receipt of the minutes of the last meeting of a committee; - iv) Consideration of the recommendations made by a committee; - v) Review of delegation arrangements to committees, sub-committees, staff and other local authorities;
+- d) In addition to the annual meeting of the Council, at least three other ordinary meetings shall be held in each year on such dates and times as the Council decides. - e) The first business conducted at the annual meeting of the Council Shall be the election of the Chair and Vice-Chair (if there is one) of the Council. - f) The Chair of the Council, unless he/she has resigned or becomes disqualified, shall continue in office and preside at the annual meeting until his/her successor is elected at the next annual meeting of the Council. - g) The Vice-Chair of the Council, if there is one, unless he/she resigns or becomes disqualified, shall hold office until immediately after the election of the Chairman of the Council at the next annual meeting of the Council. - h) In an election year, if the current Chair of the Council has not been re-elected as a member of the Council, he/she shall preside at the annual meeting until a successor Chair of the Council has been elected.
+The current Chair of the Council shall not have an original vote in respect of the election of the new Chair of the Council but shall give a casting vote in the case of an equality of votes. - In an election year, if the current Chair of the Council has been re-elected as a member of the Council, he/she shall preside at the annual meeting until a new Chair of the Council has been elected.
+He/she may exercise an original vote in respect of the election of the new Chair of the Council and shall give a casting vote in the case of an equality of votes. - j) Following the election of the Chair of the Council and Vice-Chair (if there is one) of the Council at the annual meeting, the business shall include: - In an election year, delivery by the Chair of the Council and councillors of their acceptance of office forms unless the Council resolves for this to be done at a later date.
+In a year which is not an election year, delivery by the Chair of the Council of his acceptance of office form unless the Council resolves for this to be done at a later date; - ii) Confirmation of the accuracy of the minutes of the last meeting of the Council; - iii) Receipt of the minutes of the last meeting of a committee; - iv) Consideration of the recommendations made by a committee; - v) Review of delegation arrangements to committees, sub-committees, staff and other local authorities;